SiliconPublishing/AngularInUXP/README.md

 # Angular In UXP

 This repo contains a working example of running Angular in UXP.

+## Important Information

+This branch contains everything needed to demonstrate different environments, and added support for the VSCode debugger

+The most important files to take a look at are
+- [environments](environments/) to see possible environments
+- [app.component.ts](src/app/app.component.ts) to see usage of environments
+- [angular.json](angular.json) see `projects.app.architect.build.configurations.production.fileReplacements`

 ## Getting started

 ### Pre-requisites